Marken-Foo/variants-site/content/post/xq-glossary.md

 **Kill** （杀；杀棋）
 : Checkmate.
 Can be a verb or noun.
 A literal translation, but a common and succinct one.

+**Consecutive-check kill** （连将杀）
+: A checkmate brought about by a continuous series of checks.

 **Threatmate** （要杀/叫杀）
 : A move that threatens a checkmate on the following move.

+**Brinkmate** （绝杀）
+: A situation where a *consecutive-check kill* is threatened on the following move and the other side has no defence.

 **Root** （根；生根）
 : A rooted piece is one which has a defender; the defender is called the *root*.
 Conversely, an unrooted piece is an undefended piece.
 Also a verb, as in *rooting a piece*, to provide a piece with a defender.